-Because accountants work with numbers and details you hear references to accountants as bean counters, digit heads, number nerds, and other names I don't care to mention here.
-Accountants take these snide references in stride and with good humor.
-Actually, accountants come out among the most respected professionals in many polls.
+Because accountants work with numbers and details, you hear references to accountants as bean counters, digit heads, number nerds, and other names we don't care to mention here.
+Accountants take these snide references in their stride and with good humour.
+Actually, accountants come out among the most respected professionals in many surveys.